Empire of Nicaea: Expansion

 The accession of Vatatzes was initially challenged by the Laskarids, with the sebastokratores Isaac and Alexios, brothers of Theodore I, seeking the aid of the Latin Empire.
 Vatatzes prevailed over their combined forces, however, in the Battle of Poimanenon, securing his throne and regaining almost all of the Asian territories held by the Latin Empire in the process.

 In 1224, the Latin Kingdom of Thessalonica was captured by the Despot of Epirus Theodore Komnenos Doukas, who crowned himself emperor in rivalry to Vatatzes and established the Empire of Thessalonica.
 It proved short-lived, as it came under Bulgarian control after the Battle of Klokotnitsa in 1230.
-With Trebizond lacking any real power, Nicaea was the only Byzantine state left, and John III expanded his territory across the Aegean Sea.
+With Trebizond lacking any real power, Nicaea was the only effective Byzantine state left, and John III expanded his territory across the Aegean Sea.
 In 1235, he allied with Ivan Asen II of Bulgaria, allowing him to extend his influence over Thessalonica and Epirus.

 In 1242, the Mongols invaded Seljuk territory to the east of Nicaea, and although John III was worried they might attack him next, they ended up eliminating the Seljuk threat to Nicaea.
 In 1245, John allied with the Holy Roman Empire by marrying Constance II of Hohenstaufen, daughter of Frederick II.
 In 1246, John attacked Bulgaria and recovered most of Thrace and Macedonia, and proceeded to incorporate Thessalonica into his realm.
 By 1248, John had defeated the Bulgarians and surrounded the Latin Empire.
 He continued to take land from the Latins until his death in 1254.

-Theodore II Lascaris, John III's son, faced invasions from the Bulgarians in Thrace, but successfully defended the territory.
+Theodore II Laskaris, John III's son, faced invasions from the Bulgarians in Thrace, but successfully defended the territory.
 A conflict between Nicaea and Epirus broke out in 1257.
 Epirus allied with Manfred of Sicily when Theodore II died in 1258.
-John IV Lascaris succeeded him, but as he was still a child he was under the regency of the general Michael Palaeologus.
+John IV Laskaris succeeded him, but since he was still a child he was put under the regency of the general Michael Palaiologos.
 Michael proclaimed himself co-emperor (as Michael VIII) in 1259, and soon defeated a combined invasion by Manfred, the Despot of Epirus, and the Latin Prince of Achaea at the Battle of Pelagonia.

 Recapture of Constantinople

 In 1260, Michael began the assault on Constantinople itself, which his predecessors had been unable to do.
 He allied with Genoa, and his general Alexios Strategopoulos spent months observing Constantinople in order to plan his attack.
-In July 1261, as most of the Latin army was fighting elsewhere, Alexius was able to convince the guards to open the gates of the city.
+In July 1261, as most of the Latin army was fighting elsewhere, Alexios was able to convince the guards to open the gates of the city.
 Once inside he burned the Venetian quarter (as Venice was an enemy of Genoa, and had been largely responsible for the capture of the city in 1204).

 Michael was recognized as emperor a few weeks later, restoring the Byzantine Empire.
-Achaea was soon recaptured, but Trebizond and Epirus remained independent Byzantine Greek states.
+Part of Achaea was soon recaptured, but Trebizond and Epirus remained independent Byzantine Greek states.
 The restored empire also faced a new threat from the Ottomans, when they arose to replace the Seljuks.